 Jeffry Newman: Been in the park close to 40 years.
 Started a nursery here 30 years ago.
-Currently the 3rd largest grower of a specialty flower, here in Hawaii.
-Received a maintenance fee letter that will give him a 75% increase for the road assessment fee.
+Currently the 3rd largest grower in Hawaii.
+Receive a maintenance fee letter that will give him a 75% increase for the road assessment fee.
 He didn't agree with it, his roads a mess and obviously whoever it was in 2012 that was the board.
 He wanted to make a motion to repeal the road impact fees.